 Please read this information carefully, so you can best use the building blocks.

-- Install the Nexmo Node Client Library - if writing applications using Node.
+- Install or update the Beta version of the Nexmo Node client library - only required if using Node.

 The following replaceable information depends on the library and specific call: